Kratom Introduction: Everything You Need to Know About Kratom

 Kratom Beginner Recommendations

-The most important recommendation for those new to using kratom would be to start with small doses.
+The most important recommendation for those new to using kratom would be to start slow.
 Kratom tea or incense can be ideal for a light start.
-On the other hand, while the pills provide convenience in terms of use, adding kratom powder to food and drinks will be more delicious.
+On the other hand, while the pills provide convenience in terms of use, adding kratom powder to food and drinks will provide more flavor value.